uswds/uswds-site/pages/documentation/guidance/performance/http2.md

 Another prominent feature of HTTP/2 is that, at least in practice, it strengthens security because browsers have only implemented HTTP/2 support for sites that are served over HTTPS.
 While the HTTPS handshake can add some loading time, you can reduce some of that by [configuring HTTPS](#how-to-speed-up-https).
 Regardless, the dramatic performance gains from using HTTP/2 will likely outweigh any additional HTTPS overhead.

-For more information on HTTP/2, see [Google's developer reference](https://hpbn.co/http2/).
+For more information on HTTP/2, see [High Performance Browser Networking](https://hpbn.co/http2/).

 ## HTTP/2 and performance